revenue - Home page(888) 815-0802

 A strong mutual success plan includes clear, buyer-aligned components that support a smooth path to purchase.
 Here are the essential elements:

-Define what a “successful outcome” looks like from the buyer’s perspective.
+1. Objective or Success Criteria: Define what a successful outcome looks like from the buyer’s perspective.
 Make it measurable and aligned with their business goals.

-Include key decision dates, stakeholder meetings, proof of concept deadlines, and anticipated go-live dates.
+2. Timeline and Milestones: Include key decision dates, stakeholder meetings, proof of concept deadlines, and anticipated go-live dates.
 This keeps both sides on track.

-List who’s involved on both sides, what their roles are, and what they’re accountable for.
+3. Stakeholder Roles and Responsibilities: List who is involved on both sides, what their roles are, and what they are accountable for.

-Outline the steps required for legal, procurement, or technical approvals.
+4. Evaluation and Approval Process: Outline the steps required for legal, procurement, or technical approvals.
 Include required documentation.

-Set a regular schedule to revisit and update the plan based on progress or changes.
+6. Review Cadence: Set a regular schedule to revisit and update the plan based on progress or changes.

 Using this structure helps sales teams avoid assumptions and demonstrate value through transparency and partnership.